swaldman/sbt-ethereum/src/main/paradox/tasks/ens.md

 **Usage:**
 ```
-> ensResolverSet <ens-name>.eth <resolver-address-as-hex-or-ens-or-alias>
+> ensResolverSet <ens-name>.eth [optional-resolver-address-as-hex-or-ens-or-alias]
 ```

 Associates and ENS name with a resolver.
-(You may usually wish to use the default plublic resolver `0x1da022710df5002339274aadee8d58218e9d6ab5`.)

-**Example:**
+If you omit the resolver address, the current default public resolver is used.
+Which is usually what you want.

+**Example (with resolver specified):**
 ```
 ensResolverSet thisisadumbname.eth 0x1da022710df5002339274aadee8d58218e9d6ab5
 [info] Unlocking address '0x465e79b940bc2157e4259ff6b2d92f454497f1e4' (on chain with ID 1, aliases ['default-sender','testing0'])